alash3al/Horus/README.md

 just define your own structure . <br />

 Horus is just **1.8k** of lines in one file, organized and well commented, <br />
+But Horus Light version is just "36 kb",<br />
 just include **Horus.php** and start writing codes . <br />

 Horus is micro framework just like **web.py** in python, or **sinatra** in ruby . <br />